Shopping Links

 Availability

-The 13 OAV episodes are available on a remastered 2-disc collectors edition set [buy from RightStuf or AnimeNation].
-There was also an older 2-disc set with fewer extra features, now out of print, as are the six subtitled or dubbed VHS tapes the series was originally available on.
+The 13 OAV episodes were available in North America from the late US Manga Corps on a remastered 2-disc collector's edition set.
+There was also an older 2-disc set with fewer extra features, and prior to that the series was available on six subtitled or dubbed VHS tapes.